-The majority of properties in Newburyport, especially those in the downtown area, are small with older homes often constructed to the lot lines with little yard space.
+Many properties in Newburyport's historic downtown neighborhoods are small with older homes that were constructed to the lot lines with little yard space.
 Even in 2001 these properties may not have been the best fit for modern-day families.
 As families moved into the City they needed more living space and residential development included the expansion of existing building footprints and sometimes demolishing homes to construct larger ones.
 More people were coming to Newburyport, creating denser neighborhoods, which posed a concern to the community.